 AST levels are usually listed on your test report in units per liter (U/L) or international units per liter (IU/L).
 Next to the level found in your blood, the test report should list the laboratory’s reference range.

 It is important to look closely at the range for the specific lab that analyzed your sample because there is no universal reference range for AST.
-Ranges can vary because not all labs use the same methods and because studies have not demonstrated a precise healthy range.
+Ranges can vary because not all labs use the same methods, and studies have not demonstrated a precise healthy range.

-In addition, there is no AST level that is normal for all people.
+In addition, no AST level is normal for all people.
 Instead, a healthy AST level can change depending on your age, sex, race, weight, and other factors that your doctor can consider when interpreting your test result.

-To understand the significance of your results, your doctor often looks not only at AST but also the levels of other enzymes that are included in a liver panel test.
+To understand the significance of your results, your doctor often looks at AST and the levels of other enzymes included in a liver panel test.
 Patterns in which enzymes are normal or abnormal can offer meaningful clues about an underlying problem.

-Very high levels of AST often reflect short-term liver damage while smaller but persistent elevations in AST over time can be tied to chronic conditions.
-However, because AST is found in other parts of the body, it can be elevated in the blood as a result of cell damage outside the liver.
+Very high levels of AST often reflect short-term liver damage, while smaller but persistent elevations in AST over time can be tied to chronic conditions.
+However, because AST is found in other body parts, it can be elevated in the blood due to cell damage outside the liver.

 For this reason, the doctor may look at the levels of both AST and the enzyme alanine aminotransferase (ALT) side by side.
-ALT is more concentrated in the liver, so if AST is high while ALT is normal, it can be a sign of a problem outside the liver.
+ALT is more concentrated in the liver, so if AST is high while ALT is normal, it can indicate a problem outside the liver.
 In other cases, though, having a much higher level of AST than ALT can be a sign of alcohol-induced damage to the liver.

-It is also important to note that, by itself, having elevated AST is not proof of a medical problem.
-It is possible for healthy people with proper liver function to have an AST level outside the normal range, which can occur based on individual factors like age, sex, race, diet, exercise, or having taken medications that can affect AST.
+It is also important to note that having elevated AST is not proof of a medical problem.
+If you are healthy with proper liver function, you may still have an AST level outside the normal range, which can occur based on individual factors like age, sex, race, diet, exercise, or having taken medications that can affect AST.

-To best understand the meaning and interpretation of your AST test, you can bring up some of the following questions when discussing your test with your doctor:
+To best understand the meaning and interpretation of your AST test, you can ask some of the following questions when discussing your test with your doctor:

 - What is the reference range for AST for the laboratory that did my test?